What to Consider When Specifying a Glass Atrium

 IQ can use many systems in conjunction with a glass atrium to create a bespoke end result, even adding to the aesthetic.
-Added ventilation can be included in this, like a Sieger opening roof light within the atrium structure, dependant on the project requirements.
+Adding ventilation can easily be included in this, like an A.R.E.S venting rooflight system or M.A.R.S automated sliding rooflight within the atrium structure, dependant on the project requirements.
 Having a glass atrium offers better ventilation systems than contemporary roofs are able to.

 Do you require double or triple glazing?
 If there is a thermal performance you are working towards, the specification stage would be the time to mention this.